Avasara/moving-mp3-and-mp4-files/README.md

 # moving-mp3-and-mp4-files
-This repository contains programs that help to move mp3 and mp4 files from one directory to another
+This repository contains programs that help to move mp3 and mp4 files from the downloads folder to Music.

+The program can be changed to move other things other than mp3 or mp4 files.

+It's just the one I choose since I got bored of moving them manually.